squarism/microfile/README.md

 ### New File Alert

 Let's say you have a folder where resumes show up and you'd like to notify Slack or something.
-If you have an API that can accept a `POST` and then do the Slack notification part then Dropboy is the perfect glue service.
+If you have an API that can accept a `POST` and then do the Slack notification part then Microfile is the perfect glue service.

 ```
 watch "/var/www/uploads/real_estate_photos" {